The Helix Nebula

 Whether you have seen the incredible images of the Helix Nebula captured using the Hubble Space Telescope, or are lucky to enough to have observed this nebula through the eyepiece of a telescope yourself, NGC 7293 is one of the most iconic deep sky objects in the night sky.

-The Helix Nebula photographed using a ZWO ASI294MC Pro camera and Telescope.
+The Helix Nebula photographed using a QHY268C camera and telescope.

-This nebula was created when a star (similar to our own Sun) nears the end of it’s life.
-If was formed when the star shed its outer layers near the end of its evolution and expelled the gases into space.
+This nebula was created when a star (similar to our own Sun) nears the end of its life.
+It was formed when the star shed its outer layers near the end of its evolution and expelled the gases into space.
 The remnant stellar core (the planetary nebula nucleus) will eventually become a white dwarf star.

-It is similar in appearance to the Ring Nebula in Lyra, and is one of many well photographed planetary nebula in the night sky.
-Other well known planetary nebula include the Dumbbell Nebula, and the Cat’s Eye Nebula.
+It is similar in appearance to the Ring Nebula in Lyra and is one of many well photographed planetary nebula in the night sky.
+Other well known planetary nebulae include the Dumbbell Nebula and the Cat’s Eye Nebula.